Cast Iron Focaccia

 13. Cover and let rest for 1 hour

-14. Sprinkle salt on top (fresh rosemary optional) and bake at 500ºF for 15-18 minutes
+14. Sprinkle maldon salt and fresh rosemary on top and bake at 500ºF for 15-18 minutes

 15. Remove from cast iron and let cool on a wire rack (to prevent soggy bottoms) and then brush oil from cast iron on top of the bread